Quick Answer

 What if I forget to say Bismillah at the beginning?

-“Bismillahi awwalahu wa akhirahu” (In the name of Allah at its beginning and end) when you remember.
+If you forget before eating, say “Bismillahi awwalahu wa akhirahu” (In the name of Allah at its beginning and end) when you remember (Sunan Abu Dawud 3767).
+For other activities, simply say Bismillah whenever you remember.

 Can non-Muslims say Bismillah?

-Yes, non-Muslims can say Bismillah.
+Yes.
 The phrase means “In the name of Allah (God),” and there’s no religious prohibition against anyone invoking God’s name.

-Why doesn’t Surah At-Tawbah (Chapter 9) start with Bismillah?
+Why doesn’t Surah At-Tawbah start with Bismillah?

 Is there a difference between “Bismillah” and “Bismillah ar-Rahman ar-Rahim”?